delving/schemaleon/docs/storage.md

 Derived files such as thumbnails (JPEG) are stored with the exact same base file names but within sub-directories, as shown below.

-The files are stored in a directory called *OSCR-Files* within the home directory, and the media files for the different groups of users in the system are stored separately according to the group identifer.
+The files are stored in a directory called *SchemaleonFiles* within the home directory, and the media files for the different groups of users in the system are stored separately according to the group identifer.

-	<home-directory>/OSCR-Files/MediaStorage/<group-identifier>/
+	<home-directory>/SchemaleonFiles/MediaStorage/<group-identifier>/

 Within the directory for group name, the media files are stored in *bucket* directories corresponding to the first two letters of hashed name of the file.